silverstripe/sspak/README.md

 The file format
 ---------------

-It's really simple, just an ungzipped tar, containing the following files at the top level:
+An sspak file is an ungzipped tar, containing the following files at the top level:

- * database.sql.gz
- * asssets.sql.gz
+ * **database.sql.gz:** A gzipped SQL file that will re-create the entire database, including all content.
+It will contain the 'drop' statements necessary to replace any existing content as needed.
+ * **assets.tar.gz:** A gzipped tar file containing all assets.
+The root directory within the tar file must be called "assets".
+ * **git-remote:** A text file of the following form:

+    remote = (url)
+    branch = (name)
+    sha = (sha-hash)

-Use the extension `.sspak`.
+By convention, the file should have the extension `.sspak`.

 Use
 ---